abdullahhaktan/CSharpBootcampFinalProject/README.md

+-> Create a sidebar with Dashboard, Categories, Banks... parts were given
+-> Statistical information such as total balance, Invoice type, Last incoming transfer are provided for the Dashboard.
+A chart was created for the amounts in banks and bank accounts.
+In this chart, each bank account How much amount there is can be observed, on the other hand, the total invoice amount for each invoice head can be observed.
+-> Other plugins were made for the CRM project
+-> A form was created for invoices and simple operations such as adding, deleting, updating and listing were performed.
+-> In addition to the page created for expenses, you can group expenses by category and see the total amount of spending for each category. and the total number of expenditures were shown in two different graphs.
+-> In the form created for the bank form, for Ziraat, Foundation and İş banks The total amount and the last 5 bank transactions are shown below.
+-> Additionally, since there is one-to-many usage in the database, operations are carried out accordingly in comboboxes.
+ Made using groupby
+ -> Finally, the login form was created and directed to the Dashboard page if the username and password match. otherwise error message returned

 -> Bir sidebar oluşturarak Dashboard , Kategoriler , Bankalar ...
 kısımları verildi
 -> Dashboard için toplam bakiye , Fatura türü , Gelen Son havale gibi istatistiksel bilgiler verildi.